etopian/amazon-s3-music-player/README.md

 ## TODO
 - Save the state of the player so it's the same when you return, either using a db or local cache.
 - Use an audio library to allow fading out.
+- Allow playlist to be reordered on mobile either using drag and drop or using arrows

 Drop this on a server that supports PHP 5.3+.